Human-Connection/lagacy-documentation/README.md

 # FAQ

 ## Why is the code still closed source?
 We need time to rework and documentate the source.
 You can help us, when you are backend developer or software architect.
-Contact us at [developer@humanconnection.org](mailto:developer@humanconnection.org) (WIP!) and you can get access to the source code.
+For access to source code contact us at [developer@humanconnection.org](mailto:developer@humanconnection.org) (WIP!).
 ## What we have worked so far?

 Early stage prototype > [Beta](http://beta.humanconnection.org/)